 [2:185] Ramadan which is a month, has been revealed in it the Quran as a guidance for the people, clear proofs of the guidance and the statute book.
 So whoever among you has witnessed the month, then he should fast in it, and whoever has been ill or on a journey then the prescribed number from other days.
 God wishes ease for you and He does not wish hardship for you, and that you may complete the prescribed number, and that you may glorify God through which He has guided you and that you may appreciate.

-[2:187] It has been made lawful for you the approach to your women in night of the fasting.
+[2:187] Permitted for you is the approach to your wives at nights of the fasting.
 They are garments for you and you are garments for them.
-God knows that you have committed to deceive yourselves, so He has turned to you and has had mercy on you.
-So now you should approach them and shall seek what God has prescribed for you.
-And you shall eat and drink until the white thread becomes distinct from the black thread of the dawn; then you shall complete the fast until the night.
-And you should not approach them while you are secluded in the masjids.
-This is of God’s limits, so you should not approach it.
-Thus that God makes clear His revelations for the people that they may become righteous.
+God knows that you had done to deceive yourselves, so, He has turned to you and has pardoned from you.
+So, now you shall have relation with them and shall seek what God has prescribed for you.
+You shall eat and drink until the white thread becomes distinct to you from the black thread at the dawn.
+Then, you shall complete the fasting till the night.
+And do not have relation with them, while you are secluded ones in the masjids.
+That is of God’s limits, so, do not approach it.
+Thus that God makes clear His revelations for the people so that they may be righteous.

 [33:35] The submitting men, the submitting women, the believing men, the believing women, the obedient men, the obedient women, the truthful men, the truthful women, the steadfast men, the steadfast women, the reverent men, the reverent women, the charitable men, the charitable women, the fasting men, the fasting women, the chaste men, the chaste women, and the men who commemorate God frequently, and the commemorating women; God has prepared for them forgiveness and a great recompense.